coder/docs/environments/cvms.md

 ## Container-based Virtual Machine

 By choosing this option,
-your environments behave like virtual machines yet retain the image, security, and performance properties of typical containers.
+your Environment behaves like a VM or raw host, yet retains the image, security, and performance properties of typical containers.

-To create an Environments capable of securely running system-level applications like Docker, check the `Run as Container-based Virtual Machine` box when you create a new environment.
+To create an Environments capable of securely running system-level applications like Docker, check the `Run as Container-based Virtual Machine` box when you create a new Environment.

 ![Create CVM](../assets/cvm-create.png)